Coronavirus witch-hunt sets Europe ablaze

 The anti-5G attacks have been especially bad in the Netherlands, where 22 masts have been torched in the last few weeks.
 But 400 years ago, they weren’t burning phone towers.
 They were burning people.

-In 1613, in the Dutch town of Roermond, a network of witches was supposedly uncovered.
-Under interrogation and torture by the authorities, these women confessed to using black magic to murder 600 newborn babies, 400 elderly people, and 6,000 livestock.
+1n 1613, in the Dutch town of Roermond, a network of witches was supposedly uncovered.
+After being interrogated and tortured by the authorities, the women confessed to using black magic to murder 600 newborn babies, 400 elderly people and 6,000 livestock.

 Thankfully, the last person to be executed for witchcraft in Europe was an unfortunate Swiss woman, beheaded in 1782.
 But some think the 5G arson attacks have a lot in common with the early modern craze for witch-burning.

-Modern-day leaders are quick to blame China for the coronavirus, with 5G witch-hunters joining the dots between Chinese-made technology and Covid-19.
-Chinese communities have also been targeted by this anti-China hysteria.
+Modern-day leaders are quick to blame China for the coronavirus, with 5G witch-hunters linking Chinese-made technology and Covid-19.

 Yes, others say, and it’s very dangerous.
 History warns us that widespread fear can turn into mass hysteria.
-When people don’t trust evidence and begin believing in rumours, those in control of the information can direct people’s anger against innocent scapegoats.
 Like a virus or a wildfire, these violent outbursts can grow rapidly out of control.